will62794/will62794.github.io/_posts/2024-10-15-inductive-proof-graphs.markdown

 ### Variable Slices

 Note that an additional feature afforded by the compositional structure of these inductive proof graphs is the notion of *variable slices*.
 That is, at each individual node of the proof graph, we are able to statically determine a subset of state variables that are relevant for support lemmas needed to discharge that node.
 This variable slcie is determined based on a static analysis of the lemma and action node pair.
 In the graph above, action nodes are annotated with their variable slices below.
-For example, for the RMRcvAbortMsg action of the *Safety* lemma node, the variable slice is $$\{msgsAbort, rmState\}$$, meaning that any support lemmas required to discharge this node need only refer to those state variables.
+For example, for the *RMRcvAbortMsg* action of the $$Safety$$ lemma node, the variable slice is $$\{msgsAbort, rmState\}$$, meaning that any support lemmas required to discharge this node need only refer to those state variables.
 This can be seen in its single support lemma, $$Inv11$$, for example, which refers to exactly those state variables.

 These variable slices are useful both for automated inductive invariant inference and also for human guided developmnt, since they provide a formal way to focus attention on, ideally, a small subset of relevant state variables.
 With monolithic representations of inductive invariants as shown above, it is often unclear which variables are relevant for a given lemma/action pair, making this reasoning task burdensome.